 Resources for Teachers

-One in 5 of children and youth under the age of 19 in Ontario has a mental health problem.
-This means that at any given time, almost 20% of students in an 'average' classroom will be dealing with some type of mental health problem - making it difficult for them to learn, or behave appropriately.
-Children whose mental health problems are left untreated may be disruptive in class or bully other students.
-Even more serious, poor grades and dropping out are both strongly associated with mental health problems.
+1 in 5 of children and youth under the age of 19 in Ontario has a mental health problem.
+This means that almost 20% of students in an 'average' classroom will be dealing with a mental health problem - making it difficult for them to learn, or behave appropriately.

-This page includes resources that describe the most likely mental health problems to be present in today’s classrooms, including anxiety and mood disorders, AD/HD, and behavioural disorders.
-These guides offer: tips on early identification and intervention; lots of practical suggestions on how to accommodate and respond to kids with mental health problems; and combating stigma in the classroom.
+This page contains resources about the most common mental health problems present in today’s classrooms, including anxiety and mood disorders, AD/HD, and behavioural disorders.
+You will find tips on early identification and intervention, practical suggestions on accommodating and responding to kids with mental health problems, and ways to combat stigma in the classroom.

 History of Madness in Canada: Madness in the Classroom

-The History of Madness in Canada is a website run by a collective which includes Canadian, American and British scholars and activists from a variety of disciplines and backgrounds.
-The project's concept is "An enduring, public, bilingual Canadian website to enhance critical thinking, heritage preservation and historical research in fields of psychiatric medicine and mental health."
-The collective developed Madness in the Classroom - a curriculum for young adults that fosters new understandings of how professional power, socio-economic circumstance, and intolerance of difference served to disempower and stigmatize mental health patients in the past and continue to do so in the present.
+The History of Madness in Canada is a website run by a group of Canadian, American and British scholars and activists from a variety of disciplines and backgrounds.
+The project is described as a "an enduring, public, bilingual Canadian website to enhance critical thinking, heritage preservation and historical research in fields of psychiatric medicine and mental health."
+The group developed Madness in the Classroom - a curriculum for young adults that fosters new understandings of how professional power, socio-economic circumstance, and intolerance of difference served to disempower and stigmatize mental health patients in the past and continue to do so in the present.

 Canada : History of Madness(2002 - )More for the Mind: Histories of Mental Health for the Classroom (HTML, 1 page) Caring Minds: Youth, Mental Health and Community (Grades 7 - 12) (HTML, 1 page)

-A free online classroom pre-loaded with activities and resources designed to help you and your students explore mental health and related issues.
-This thematic classroom is equipped with technological tools such as blogs, discussion boards, and live video chat and includes 20 comprehensive learning activities and other helpful content.
+A free online classroom pre-loaded with activities and resources designed to help your students explore mental health and related issues.
+This thematic classroom is equipped with technological tools such as blogs, discussion boards, live video chat and includes 20 comprehensive learning activities.

 Developed by Wishart, J. & Kutcher, S. with the support of the Youth Mental Health Awareness Study, Milin, R. Canada : A project of TakingITGlobal and the Sun Life Financial Chair in Adolescent Mental HealthClick Here to Access Teacher and Student Resources (HTML, 1 page) A Guide for Educators (July 2011) (PDF, 13 pages)